LZeroAnalytics/layerzero-package/README.md

 This is a LayerZero package developed by [Bloctopus](https://www.bloctopus.io) that facilitates cross-chain message execution and verification using LayerZero V2.
 The package includes both on-chain and off-chain components for message verification and execution.

-This package enables:
+This package does the following:

-1. Cross-chain message execution using a decentralized executor.
-2. Verification of messages using a Decentralized Verifier Network (DVN).
-3. Listening for LayerZero events and processing them for verification.
-4. Integration with Redis for event-driven execution.
+1. Deploy simple DVN and Executor contracts into the specified networks
+2. Spin up a DVN off-chain component for each specified connection
+3. Spin up an Executor off-chain component for each specified connection

-## Quickstart
+## Get started

 ### Prerequisites